Yoga and Photography Retreat in Dorset

 Transport to / from the Yoga Space

-One to one yoga or photography sessions which can be booked separately with Helen or Paul on Thursday 20th, Friday 21st and Monday 24th June, subject to availability.
+One to one yoga or photography sessions which can be booked separately with Helen or Paul either side of the retreat weekend, subject to availability.

 What to bring: